History of Red Fort

 • By Air

-Delhi is associated with the vast majority of the real urban areas of India and abroad through air transport.
-Indira Gandhi International Airport is arranged at Palam a spot 16km away from Delhi.
-Both residential and global flights land here.
-There are isolated terminals for getting local and universal flights.
+Delhi connects to most major cities in India and abroad via air transport.
+Indira Gandhi International Airport is situated at Palam, a spot 16km away from Delhi.
+Both domestic and international flights land here, with separate terminals for each.

 • By Rail